canonical/irc-bridge-operator/src-docs/irc.py.md

 Simple flow:
 - Check if the snap is installed
-- Check if we have a database relation
-- Check if we have a matrix relation
 - Check if the configuration files exist
 - Check if the service is running